NomisIV/website/src/index.md

 ![logo](/assets/nomisiv.svg)

-> Why do it the easy way when you can implement it yourself?
+> NomisIV: Why do it the easy way when you can implement it yourself?

 # This is my website!